-Artificial Intelligence (AI) is a field of computer science dedicated to solving cognitive problems commonly associated with human intelligence, such as learning, problem solving, and pattern recognition.
-Put another way, AI is a catch-all term used to describe new types of computer software that can mimic human intelligence.
+Artificial intelligence (AI) is a field of computer science dedicated to solving cognitive problems commonly associated with human intelligence, such as learning, problem solving, and pattern recognition.
+Put another way, AI is a catch-all term used to describe new types of computer software that can approximate human intelligence.
 There is no single, precise, universal definition of AI.

-Other subsets of AI include speech processing, natural language processing (NLP), robotics, cybernetics, vision, expert systems, planning systems and evolutionary computation.
-(See Artificial Intelligence – A modern approach).
+Other subsets of AI include speech processing, natural language processing (NLP), robotics, cybernetics, vision, expert systems, planning systems, and evolutionary computation.

 As noted above, AI doesn’t have a universal definition.
-There are lots of myths surrounding AI—everything from the notion that it’s going to take over the world by enslaving humans, to curing cancer.
-This primer is intended to provide a basic understanding of artificial intelligence and machine learning, as well as outline some of the benefits and risks posed by AI.
-It is hoped that this primer will enable you to a conversation about how best to regulate AI so that its potential can be harnessed to improve democracy and governance.
+There are many myths surrounding AI—from the fear that AI will take over the world by enslaving humans, to the hope that AI can one day be used to cure cancer.
+This primer is intended to provide a basic understanding of artificial intelligence and machine learning, as well as to outline some of the benefits and risks posed by AI.

-Big Data: Extremely large data sets that may be analyzed computationally to reveal patterns, trends, and associations, especially relating to human behavior and interactions.
-Data is classified as Big Data based on its volume, velocity, variety, veracity and value.
-This video provides a short explainer video with an introduction to big data and the concept of the 5Vs.
+Big Data: There are many definitions of “big data,” but we can generally think of it as extremely large data sets that, when analyzed, may reveal patterns, trends, and associations, including those relating to human behavior.
+Big Data is characterized by the five V’s: the volume, velocity, variety, veracity, and value of the data in question.
+This video provides a short introduction to big data and the concept of the five V’s.

-Class label: The label applied after the ML system has classified its inputs, for example, Is a given email message spam or not spam?
+Class label: A class label is applied after a machine learning system has classified its inputs; for example, determining whether an email is spam.

-Model: The representation of what a machine learning system has learned from the training data.
+Model: A model is the representation of what a machine learning system has learned from the training data.

-Neural network: A biological neural network (BNN) is a system in the brain that enables a creature to sense stimuli and respond to them.
+Neural network: A biological neural network (BNN) is a system in the brain that makes it possible to sense stimuli and respond to them.
 An artificial neural network (ANN) is a computing system inspired by its biological counterpart in the human brain.
-In other words, an ANN is “an attempt to simulate the network of neurons that make up a human brain so that the computer will be able to learn things and make decisions in a humanlike manner.”
+In other words, an ANN is “an attempt to simulate the network of neurons that make up a human brain so that the computer will be able to learn and make decisions in a humanlike manner.”
 Large-scale ANNs drive several applications of AI.

 Profiling: Profiling involves automated data processing to develop profiles that can be used to make decisions about people.

-Robot: Robots are programmable, artificially intelligent automated devices.
-Fully autonomous robots, e.g., self-driving vehicles, are capable of operating and making decisions without human control.
-AI enables robots to sense changes in their environments and adapt their responses/ behaviors accordingly in order to perform complex tasks without human intervention. – Report of COMEST on robotics ethics (2017).
+Robot: Robots are programmable, automated devices.
+Fully autonomous robots (e.g., self-driving vehicles) are capable of operating and making decisions without human control.
+AI enables robots to sense changes in their environments and adapt their responses and behaviors accordingly in order to perform complex tasks without human intervention.

-Scoring: ¨Scoring is also called prediction, and is the process of generating values based on a trained machine-learning model, given some new input data.
-The values or scores that are created can represent predictions of future values, but they might also represent a likely category or outcome.”
-When used vis-a-vis people, scoring is a statistical prediction that determines if an individual fits a category or outcome.
+Scoring: Scoring, also called prediction, is the process of a trained machine learning model generating values based on new input data.
+The values or scores that are created can represent predictions of future values, but they might also represent a likely category or outcome.
+When used vis-a-vis people, scoring is a statistical prediction that determines whether an individual fits into a category or outcome.
 A credit score, for example, is a number drawn from statistical analysis that represents the creditworthiness of an individual.

 How do artificial intelligence and machine learning work?Artificial Intelligence

-Artificial Intelligence is a cross-disciplinary approach that combines computer science, linguistics, psychology, philosophy, biology, neuroscience, statistics, mathematics, logic and economics to “understanding, modeling, and replicating intelligence and cognitive processes by invoking various computational, mathematical, logical, mechanical, and even biological principles and devices.”
+Artificial Intelligence is a cross-disciplinary approach that combines computer science, linguistics, psychology, philosophy, biology, neuroscience, statistics, mathematics, logic, and economics to “understand, model, and replicate intelligence and cognitive processes.”

 AI applications exist in every domain, industry, and across different aspects of everyday life.
 Because AI is so broad, it is useful to think of AI as made up of three categories: